Vectorial1024/EliteBionicsFramework/README.md

 The detected mod comes from: [name]
 ```

 The reason for this warning is that, under EBF, only having a `BodyPartDef` is not enough to determine the correct body part max HP when bionics are installed or `Hediff`s are added.
-As an example, a colonist have two `BodyPartRecord`s (left shoulder and right shoulder) but these share the same `BodyPartDef`.
+As an example, a colonist have two `BodyPartRecord`s (left shoulder and right shoulder) but these share the same `BodyPartDef` (the shoulder).

 If you see this warning, do report this to both the EBF and to the mod authors involved, so that compatibility may be ensured.